executablebooks/jupyter-cache/README.md

   The command line interface of jupyter-cache.

 Options:
   -v, --version       Show the version and exit.
   -p, --cache-path    Print the current cache path and exit.
+  -a, --autocomplete  Print the terminal autocompletion command and exit.
   -h, --help          Show this message and exit.

 Commands:
   cache    Commands for adding to and inspecting the cache.